OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Don’t hesitate to seek guidance and advice from the appropriate people inside your Organization, such as the Open Source Program Office (OSPO), the legal department, or the office of the CTO.
 Make sure you are clear on who the right people are and what is the right department to talk to - this should be clearly specified in the Organization's policy documentation.
 To learn more about OSPOs, enroll in the [Open Source Management & Strategy](https://training.linuxfoundation.org/training/open-source-management-and-strategy/) course series offered by the Linux Foundation.

 Also, check the Organization’s policy regarding the approval process.
-For example, some companies may have extensive “approve” lists for third-party code.
+For example, some Organizations may have extensive “approve” lists for third-party code.
 Others may require case-by-case approvals.
 Most will probably have a combination of different procedures depending on the task being worked on.
 The Organization open source policy should help clarify this for you.

 It is important to either finish the above action items or to follow other Organization guidelines before checking new code into the internal Organization systems.
 Checking the Organization's policy regarding the approval process typically goes beyond personal use of the code for a specified project.
 However, it is still encouraged considering the potential negative implications of the code accidentally being used by other teams in the future without approval if there is a process breakdown.